 Stage 1 – This consists of the coldest audiences that most likely have no knowledge of your brand or products.

 You’ll be targeting a combination of lookalikes, and audiences harvested through deep affinity mining.
-For more mature accounts whose pixel has already learned to identify your brand’s most likely customers through several conversions, we will use broad/open targeting.
+For more mature accounts whose pixel has already learned to identify your brand’s most likely customers through several conversions, you would use broad/open targeting.

-The creative will skew toward educational/introductory content that acclimates a user to the brand/products you’re trying to promote.
-That ranges from a first-time buyer offer for a lower-priced product, to a video highlighting value proposition/features for more expensive products that require multiple touches to sell.
+The creative for this stage should skew toward educational and introductory content that acclimates a user to the brand and the products you’re trying to promote.
+This might range from a first-time buyer offer for a low-priced product to a video highlighting the value proposition and product features for more expensive products that require multiple touches.